hvag/blog/kubernetes.md

 ### Secrets

 Our application utilizes a MongoDB back-end.
-Let's attemp to utilize a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret){:target="_blank"} to store our DB login credentials
+Let's attempt to utilize a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret){:target="_blank"} to store our DB login credentials

 Time for a [running list of security concerns and mitigation steps](/blog/security#kubernetes)

 Once the "Secret" object has been created, it can be referenced by the PODS.
+We will utilize the option for using Secrets as environment variables within the containers

 Create a secret definition
 ```